jens-na/jekyll-reveal/README.md

 with the framework revleal.js in a very easy way.
 You can even specify options in the YAML front matter of Jekyll.

-Currently the submodule of reveal.js points to the [2.6.1](https://github.com/hakimel/reveal.js/releases/tag/2.6.1) release.

-This template assumes that you use jekyll > 2.0, because of collections feature was introduced starting from this version.
+This template assumes that you use jekyll > 2.0, because of collections feature that was introduced starting from this version.

 Installation
 ============